kainguyen104/Illness_Insights/readme.md

 ### Primary Features

-- [Developed a web-based application to analyze user symptoms and provide insights into potential health conditions, promoting early illness recognition and preventive care]
+- Developed a web-based application to analyze user symptoms and provide insights into potential health conditions, promoting early illness recognition and preventive care.
-- [Implemented features to educate users on common health conditions while empowering them to make informed decisions about their well-being.]
+- Implemented features to educate users on common health conditions while empowering them to make informed decisions about their well-being.